 Dullstroom is best known as an excellent trout fishing destination.
 The first hatchling boxes were placed in the municipal dam in 1927.
-The town has since grown to accommodate the many tourists who enjoy the nature based activities, including hiking, horse riding trails, scenic waterfalls, abundant waterfalls, wild flowers and fauna.
+The town has since grown to accommodate the many tourists who enjoy nature-based activities, including hiking, horse riding trails, scenic waterfalls, abundant waterfalls, wildflowers and fauna.

 Dullstroom is the coldest town in Mpumalanga.
-The winter conditions can drop below 0 but the day time temperatures are most often warm and sunny.
+The winter conditions can drop below 0 but the daytime temperatures are most often warm and sunny.
 The region is popular throughout the year and the central access makes the town an ideal spot to explore the region.
-See Dullstroom accommodation below.